 New imaging techniques and technology have allowed the Archive team to interpret the delicate negatives in a way that was not possible when the photographs were originally taken.
 A skilled team of digital archivists, retouchers and researchers has allowed the imagery to be protected and to be made available for future generations.

 The Archive team, based in Killorglin, Co.
 Kerry and Mumbai, India used new ‘raw’ digital imaging software and techniques to reinterpret the original negatives, producing tonal quality and detail which was not possible through photographic processes.

 Each negative was scanned on a bank of Hasselblad scanners.
-The original proof books which Padraig and Joan Kennelly became the first source of caption information.
+The original proof books which the late Padraig and Joan Kennelly became the first source of caption information.
 This was supplemented by research from local newspapers and the generous assistance of local people in Tralee.